masc-it/neural-activations/2-encode-image-as-text.md

 }
 ```

+> PS.
+I got this idea while on a flight.
+Lower oxigen levels are good for creativity ?

 # Use cases

 - In a multimodal setting, with images and text, it would be much easier to work with a unified input: just a discrete token sequence.
 No separate image encoder on top.